 Many people mix stimulants and depressants and do not think of how they may interact with one another.
 For example, someone may take a Xanax and drink a beer, not thinking that they are both depressants.
 This can cause an increased risk of overdose or death because both drugs are causing the respiratory system to slow down.

 On the other hand, some like to mix stimulants with alcohol.
 Some use cocaine or other uppers, and some just drink energy drinks with alcohol in order to enhance the effects of both.
 Know someone with a stimulant addiction?
-Call Legacy for drug rehabilitation in Raleigh NC!
+Call Legacy for drug rehabilitation in Charlotte NC!

 Side effects from taking one or both of the drugs that require immediate medical attention include: